the plate method is the GOAT: a quick & dirty guide to meal balance

 HOW TO ACTUALLY USE THE PLATE METHOD

 It’s not a prescriptive tool.
 It’s a guide for patterns over time.
-This is something we take many appointments to unpack and individualize, depending on a person’s:
+This is something we often take many appointments to unpack and individualize, depending on a person’s:

 health conditions, physical abilities, relationship to food